A Hodge-Tate decomposition with rigid analytic coefficients: Preliminaries

 \begin{example} Given a smooth morphism of rigid spaces $X\rightarrow S$ over $K$ and a morphism $Y\rightarrow S$ from a perfectoid space $Y$, the fibre product $X\times_S Y$ is smoothoid. \end{example}

-By \cite[Lemma 2.6]{heuer2022moduli}, any smoothoid space over $K$ is sousperfectoid.
+By \cite[Lemma 2.6]{heuer2022moduli}, any smoothoid space over $K$ is sousperfectoid and a good adic space in the sense of Definition \ref{def: good adic spaces}.
 Moreover, the category $\Smd_K$ of smoothoid spaces is clearly closed under taking small étale sites.
 We may thus turn $\Smd_K$ into a site by equipping it with the étale topology, which we denote by $\Smd_{K,\et}$.

 \begin{definition}{(\cite[Def.
 2.10]{heuer2022moduli})} Let $X$ be a smoothoid space and let $\nu\colon X_v \rightarrow X_{\et}$ be the natural map of sites.
 We set, for any $n\geq 0$

 \end{definition} \begin{example} \begin{enumerate} \item For $X$ a smooth rigid space, we have \cite[Prop.
 3.23]{Scholze2013}